jacotri77/iron_worker_node_twitter_bot/readme.md

         `Registered code package with id='59baf777a74b24000a7240fa'`<br />
         `Check <br />`https://hud-e.iron.io/worker/projects/59b8769be92bfa000c182d8d/code/59baf77a74b24000a7240fa for more info`<br />

+<h3>3.
+Upload the worker code package to IronWorker</h3>

+This uplaods the code package you are going to use in your worker to IronWorker.<br><br>
 `iron worker upload -name bot USERNAME/IMAGENAME:TAG`

 `Configuring client`<br />